ct-report/IT/samples/IMMUNI/ReproducibleBuilds/README.md

 ## Classes.dex mismatch situation

-Owing to mapping issues there is still a mismatch between Classes.dex files = Play Store version has 636 Bytes more than compiled one.
+Owing to import mapping issues there is still a mismatch between Classes.dex files = Play Store version has 636 Bytes more than compiled one.

 There is indeed the import of _it.ministerodellasalute.immuni.HowitworksDirections instead of it.ministerodellasalute.immuni.HomeDirections_ in generated FaqActivityDirections.java and HowitworksDialogFragmentDirections.java, that leads to missing method calls.

-Wrong
+Wrong import

 ```
 import it.ministerodellasalute.immuni.HowitworksDirections;
 ```

-Right
+Right import

 ```
 import it.ministerodellasalute.immuni.HomeDirections;